Qatar airport officials could face charges over forced examinations of women

 “Those responsible for these violations and illegal actions have been referred to the Public Prosecution Office.”

-The statement did not identify who had given the order.
-It said an investigation by Qatari authorities continued.
+The statement did not identify who had given the order to conduct the exams.
+It said an investigation by Qatari authorities continued and Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, the country’s prime minister and interior minister, offered his country’s “sincerest apology” to the women.

 Your contributions will help us continue